sentinl/sentinl/TUTORIAL.md

 * Run each 60 seconds
 * Target the daily mos-* index with query aggregation
 * Trip condition when aggregations.avg.value < 3
-* Email action with details
+* Email action with details _(console output only, email delivery disabled by default in kaae.json)_

 ```
 curl -XPUT http://127.0.0.1:9200/watcher/watch/mos -d'